TKA Recovery Months 2–3: What to Expect and How to Keep Making Progress

 Remember that each step has two distinct phases: Stance phase (when you are bearing weight on the leg) and swing phase (when it is swinging in the air for the next step placement).

-• Common Pitfalls and Things to Look for:
+Common Walking Pitfalls and Things to Look for:

-• Uneven step lengths - be sure that how far you reach with one foot is equal to the other
+• Be sure that how far you reach with one foot is equal to the other

-• Arm swing - don’t forget to relax your arms to allow for the soft natural reciprocal arm swing (opposite arm/leg)
+• Don’t forget to relax your arms to allow for the soft natural reciprocal arm swing (opposite arm/leg)

-• Walking too slow - just like riding a bike, walking too slow can be more difficult that walking at a good functional velocity
+• Just like riding a bike, walking too slow can be more difficult that walking at a good functional velocity

-• Landing flat footed - attempt to strike the ground initially with your heel and not on a flat foot.
+• Attempt to strike the ground initially with your heel and not on a flat foot.
 Oftentimes a flat foot strike is due to a lack of straightening of the knee.

 Month 3: Regaining Functionality